alexsoyes/php-google-drive-backup/readme.md

 ONLY_CLI=false
 ```

-Feel free to fill it with your data!
+Feel free to fill it with your config!

 ## Launching cronjob from OVH to Google Drive

 Here is my cronjob configuration.

 * I decided to run the job the first and the fifteenth of each month: `0 0 1,15 * *`
-* Log are sent by email
+* Logs are sent by email
 * All good! ✅

 ![Add a cronjob to start backing up in OVH](./docs/ovh_cronjob_backup_data.jpg)